 CertainTeed Apollo II

-The Apollo II shingles each have a surface area of about 800 square inches which translated to roughly 0.079 watts per square inch.
-This density compares to about 70 percent of a standard solar panel.
+Apollo II shingles have an exposed surface area of about 670 square inches, which translated to roughly 0.109 watts per square inch, equivalent to standard panels.

 RGS Powerhouse 3.0

 RGS Energy acquired the Powerhouse line in 2017 from Dow.
 Initially, it was based on thin-film solar, but when Dow bowed out of the solar industry in 2016, RGS switched it to monocrystalline cells.
 Just like the Apollo tile, Powerhouse directly replaces the traditional asphalt shingle.
 It has a 17.1% cell efficiency with each shingle having “41.6 * 31.5” dimensions.
 One generates 60 watts.

 The Powerhouse comes in only one style, an all-black appearance akin to the Apollo II tiles.
 When viewed from above, the solar cells can be seen but cannot be seen at an angle such as at street level.